Digital Security Explained

 Keys: the part that actually matters

 If encryption is the lock, the key is what makes the lock meaningful.
-If an attacker obtains the key—or if keys are stored or handled carelessly—encryption loses much of its value.
+If an attacker obtains the key — or if keys are stored carelessly — encryption loses much of its value.

 Key idea: Encryption strength is not only about algorithms.
 It is about whether keys are controlled, stored safely, and rotated appropriately.